 Hear Your Partner

 "Remember that communication is a two-way street, so don't forget to ask your boyfriend for his thoughts about his day," says Lori.
-Be purposeful in your dialogue by sharing good things about your day regularly and asking your boyfriend or girlfriend to tell you about his or her day.
+Be purposeful in your dialogue by sharing good things about your day regularly and asking your partner to tell you about their day.
 You don't always have to talk about serious topics; sometimes just asking a specific question about friends, work, or family is enough to make your partner feel like they're being heard.
 Lori suggests targeted questions will garner better responses than open-ended questions.
 Try questions like, "I know that you had a meeting today with your team, what happened when you did your presentation?"

 Build Trust and Confidence